makkus/docker-seafile/Readme.md

     (accept insecure host cert when browser warns)

 ## TODO
- - fix backup & upgrade scripts
+ - make sure backup & upgrade scripts work, which they probably do not, fix if necessary
  - scripts to restore from backup
  - more configuration options upfront
  - configurable cron jobs